jagojar/Apim-Samples/README.md

 This project has its roots in work done by [Alex Vieira](https://github.com/vieiraae) on the excellent Azure API Management [AI Gateway](https://github.com/Azure-Samples/AI-Gateway) GitHub repository.
 Much of the structure is similar and its reuse resulted in significant time savings.
 Thank you, Alex!

 Furthermore, [Houssem Dellai](https://github.com/HoussemDellai) was instrumental in setting up a working Front Door to API Management [private connectivity lab](https://github.com/Azure-Samples/AI-Gateway/tree/main/labs/private-connectivity).
 This created a working baseline for one of this repository's infrastructures.
 Thank you, Houssem!

+[Andrew Redman](https://github.com/anotherRedbeard) for contributing the _Azure Maps_ sample.

+The original author of this project is [Simon Kurtz](https://github.com/simonkurtz-msft).